Building a Relationship With Your Veterinarian

 So if you're feeding your cat a raw diet, you'll probably feel that you have to tread softly, especially if you're using a mainstream veterinarian.
-When you discuss the issue, be sure to bring supportive materials such as information from the Feline Nutrition Education Society, Dr. Hodgkins' web site Your Diabetic Cat
+When you discuss the issue, be sure to bring supportive materials such as information from Feline Nutrition, Dr. Hodgkins' web site Your Diabetic Cat

 , Dr. Jean Hofve's LittleBigCat